-Scheduling vacations, holidays and special days are time-consuming and exhausting.
+Scheduling vacations, holidays, and special days are time-consuming and exhausting.
 Who’s hosting Thanksgiving?
 Do you need to make travel arrangements?
 Do you really have to invite that pesky Uncle who falls asleep during dinner?
 Do you need to exchange your vacation plans or negotiate any revisions to your custody agreement with your former spouse or partner?
 Add to this a difficult ex and you may as well just give up now.
 But there’s hope.
-Here are some helpful tips to negotiating/finalizing your vacation plans with that difficult ex.
+Here are some helpful tips for negotiating/finalizing your vacation plans with that difficult ex.

+1. Suggest using online tools.
 There are various co-parenting websites that help facilitate scheduling.
 One popular online resource is “Our Family Wizard.”
 This website offers various tools to schedule and track parenting time, family information, and manage expenses.
 Nowadays, it can be difficult to follow a parade of texts/emails.
 At a minimum, this tool can help expedite the process and at least keep the communications in one useful location.

+2. Start negotiations early.
 If you know that your ex is going to be difficult, make your proposal for the holidays early on.
 While you may have a court-ordered holiday schedule, oftentimes things come up and the earlier on they are addressed, the more time you have to negotiate a resolution, and if necessary, file a motion.

 3. Be flexible and have an open mind.
 Maybe your ex doesn’t agree with all of your proposed schedule changes, but maybe there are a few that do.
 They may want to propose some revisions to accommodate their schedule as well.
 Remember, you don’t need to win every battle and a compromise may benefit your child(ren) and give you much-needed credibility in the eyes of your judge – should your matter proceed to court.